Swiss army mediation service logs 850 cases in three years

 Difficult balance

 Reconciling military and professional life can also be difficult.
-For example, in the SonntagsBlick article, the mediation services cite the case of a commanding officer who wanted a soldier to attend a training course, while his employer wanted it to be postponed – leaving the soldier caught between a rock and a hard place.
+For example, in the SonntagsBlick article, the mediation services cite the case of a commanding officer who wanted a soldier to attend a training course, while his employer wanted it postponed – leaving the soldier caught between a rock and a hard place.

 Viola Amherd set up the mediation service in 2022 with the aim of defusing conflict situations quickly and simply.